ksu-is/SimpleOddsCalc/ProjectRoadmap.md

     - [ ] ~~Should only be for post-flop and the turn~~
     - Rational for removing this part of the program is in the ReadMe
 - [ ] Get a layout for how the board and flop/turn will be dispayed in the terminal
+    - [ ] Restructure how the inputs are made by the user
     - [ ] layout how results will be displayed

 ## Sprint 3